halocore099/Tierlist-bot/docs/WORKFLOW.md

    - Private ticket channel is created (only player and tester can see)
    - Ticket shows player's region and preferred server
    - Tester tests the player
+   - After testing:
+     - **Cancel button**: Both tester and player can click this to cancel the ticket (no cooldown applied, player remains in waitlist)
-   - After testing, tester clicks "Cancel" or "Submit" to close the ticket
+     - **Submit button**: Only the tester can click this to submit the ticket
+       - Player is removed from waitlist
+       - Player's queue channel access is revoked
+       - Player is placed on cooldown (default 30 days, configurable)
+       - Player cannot rejoin waitlist until cooldown expires

 5. **Leave queue** (optional):
    - Player can leave at any time (though this is rare once in queue)